 The Jeffrey Cup (1st Grade) team were minor premiers and were crowned undefeated Champions on Grand Final day.
 The Noice Cup (2nd Grade) team secured the minor premiership.
 The Club again secured the 2011 Division 5 Club Championship and Club of the Year awards.

-2019 season: The Quins had its most successful and rewarding year to date, taking home the the McLean Cup, Walker Cup, and Jeffrey Cup Premierships on Grand Final day.
+2019: The Quins had its most successful and rewarding year to date, taking home all three cups; the McLean Cup, Walker Cup, and Jeffrey Cup Premierships on Grand Final day.
+Quins also welcomed Easts Rugby Club Colts to form the Quins Colts XV, a prized part of the club.

 Sydney Harlequins are confident that the success which they have enjoyed during their relatively short history will continue to have a significantly positive impact upon the future development of the Club.